GriTS: Grid table similarity metric for table structure recognition: Acknowledgements

-We would like to thank Pramod Sharma, Natalia Larios Delgado, Joseph N. Wilson, Mandar Dixit, John Corring, and Ching Pui WAN for helpful discussions and feedback while preparing this manuscript.
+We would like to thank Pramod Sharma, Natalia Larios Delgado, Joseph N. Wilson, Mandar Dixit, John Corring, Ching Pui WAN, and the anonymous reviewers for helpful discussions and feedback while preparing this manuscript.